 The HP Smart Tank 7001 gets a bit more speed, auto duplex, and much larger duty cycle.
 HP’s printing apps remain the same but they’re pretty good for what they do.

-Similarly featured and priced supertank printers from Canon, Epson, and Brother will be compared in this review.
+Similarly featured and priced supertank printers from Canon, Epson, and Brother are compared in this review.

-While traditional cartridge based inkjet printers may be considered along with the 7001.
-Supertank printers have a huge advantage with operating costs that they will be the main focus of this review.
+While some consider traditional cartridge based inkjet printers along with the 7001.
+Supertank printers have a huge advantage with operating costs that cartridge based printers aren’t a factor in this review.

 Why This Printer?